sindresorhus/sindresorhus.github.com/_apps/velja.md

 [Send it here.](https://sindresorhus.com/feedback/?product=Velja&referrer=Website-FAQ)

-#### Velja does not work

-##### I clicked a link in a browser

-Velja is not able to handle links clicked inside a browser.
-You can either right-click the link and use the share extension or copy the link and then click “Open URL from Clipboard” in the Velja menu.

-##### I clicked a short URL

-If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” preference is enabled and the URL shortening service is either in the built-in list or added by you.
-Velja is only able to do its matching when it receives the resolved URL.

-##### My custom rule did not work

-Make sure it's none of the above cases.
-Also make sure you have added a “Sample URL” to the rule to confirm your match pattern is correct.

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

 You may also have enabled the “Hide menu bar icon” preference, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.

+#### Velja does not work

+**I clicked a link in a browser**

+Velja is not able to handle links clicked inside a browser.
+You can either right-click the link and use the share extension \* or copy the link and then click “Open URL from Clipboard” in the Velja menu.

+\* Chrome (and Edge, Brave, etc) does not have a “Share” item in its context menu.
+Please [star this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=916291).

+Velja also comes with a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html).
+However, neither Safari ([issue](https://github.com/feedback-assistant/reports/issues/304)) or Chrome ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1325557)) correctly sends links to a system service, so it cannot be used for this purpose.

+**I clicked a short URL**

+If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” preference is enabled and the URL shortening service is either in the built-in list or added by you.
+Velja is only able to do its matching when it receives the resolved URL.

+**My custom rule did not work**

+Make sure it's none of the above cases.
+Also make sure you have added a “Sample URL” to the rule to confirm your match pattern is correct.

 #### What are tracking parameters and why would I want to remove them?